This Simple Whole Roasted Chicken is flavorful, juicy, and tender. It has perfectly crisp skin, and is perfect for Sunday super.

 Step 4

-- Place the pan into a preheated 425° oven.
-Cook at this temperature for 20 minutes.
-Then turn your oven down and finish cooking at 350°.
-This high temperature in the beginning will start to crisp the outer skin and seal moisture in to get super juicy meat.
+- Then, turn the oven down and finish cooking at 350°.
+A higher temperature in the beginning will start to crisp the outer skin and guarantee a golden brown bird.
+It will also seal moisture in to get super juicy meat.

 Step 5

-- Carve this simple whole roasted chicken by removing the legs and thighs at the joint.
+- Carve the rested chicken by removing the legs and thighs at the joint.
 They should come away from the body by simply twisting them upwards towards the breast and using a butcher knife to help separate the joint.

 - Remove the wings the same way.